cainhuang/behaviac/example/airbattledemo/README.md

-This is a demo with `cocos2d-x-3.x`. please refer to 'https://github.com/cocos2d/cocos2d-x/blob/v3/README.md' to setup cocos2d-x-3.x.
+#This is a demo with `cocos2d-x-3.10`.

+##please refer to 'https://github.com/cocos2d/cocos2d-x/blob/v3/README.md' to setup cocos2d-x-3.x.
+ 1. download http://www.cocos2d-x.org/filedown/CocosForWin-v3.10.exe and run to setup.
+ 2. after the Step 1, go to the setup folder and in the installed Cocos2d-x\cocos2d-x-3.10 to run setup.py
+ 3. please download the corresponding files for other versions.

+## setup airbattledemo
  1. Run cocos_create.bat to create your own game development workspace
  2. Open `proj.win32\airbattledemo.sln` with vs2013 to build

 	Caution:
-	You might need to change`.\cocos2d\cocos\2d\CCNode.cpp` Line 1433
+	You might need to change`.\cocos2d\cocos\2d\CCNode.cpp` Line 1275
 	from:
 ```cpp
 	for( const auto &child: _children)